acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w5/Activity 5 Hash tables.md

 ## With the help of a figure, explain the problem that occured due to introducing a tombstone to mark the deleted cell.
 5 pts

+Let's understand how a hash function works.

 <img width="2044" height="1996" alt="Untitled" src="https://github.com/user-attachments/assets/717f9578-7da4-41cd-bf9e-edde7bad346a" />

+But what if our hash functions map two distinct inputs to the same output?

 <img width="2044" height="1996" alt="Untitled" src="https://github.com/user-attachments/assets/84e29952-3715-4f9c-b9e9-656f2a8e4cd6" />

+WAIT!
+There's a problem.
+We search for something by getting its hash value and seeing if that spot is empty.
+And we find other data with the same hash value by starting at what's stored at the hash function, and if we don't find the data.
+We try looking in the next place.
+But what if the value of the first spot we check is deleted?
+The algorithim will see "empty" in the first spot and conclude that the value we are looking for isn't there!

 <img width="2044" height="1996" alt="Untitled" src="https://github.com/user-attachments/assets/67cac77e-8d25-47f6-8805-0c2a313bf15f" />

+To stop from seeing that the first spot is empty and giving up, we can put a "Tombstone" in place of a value we want to delete.
+That way, we get rid of the value from the list, but we also,
 <img width="2044" height="1996" alt="Untitled" src="https://github.com/user-attachments/assets/56ffe896-eee8-453c-8395-1dd7a84e1724" />

 <img width="2044" height="1996" alt="Untitled" src="https://github.com/user-attachments/assets/23eca625-7c05-4bab-8164-6ad64311788c" />

 <img width="2044" height="1996" alt="Untitled" src="https://github.com/user-attachments/assets/9bc7b712-f65b-4d4f-b451-33d426ec5393" />